TheOtherRolesAU/TheOtherRoles/README.md

 **NOTE**
 - The Child will look like all the other players
 - The color of the footprints turns gray (also the ones that were already on the ground).
-- The Spy sees gray icons on the admin table
+- The Hacker sees gray icons on the admin table
 - The shield is not visible anymore
 - Tracker and Snitch arrows keep working